-Tribal participation in 8(a) is not a diversity initiative or a racial preference.
-It is a political and legal classification — repeatedly affirmed by the Supreme Court and rooted in federal statute, including the landmark ruling in Morton v.
+Tribal participation in the 8(a) Program is not a diversity initiative or a racial preference.
+It is a political and legal classification tied to tribal sovereignty and the federal government’s longstanding trust responsibility to federally recognized tribes.
+The Supreme Court has affirmed this distinction repeatedly, including in the landmark case Morton v.
 Mancari.
-The structural differences in how tribal enterprises participate in the program exist precisely because tribes are accountable to hundreds of thousands of citizens, not a single owner.
+The structural differences in how tribal enterprises participate in the program reflect the fact that tribal businesses are accountable to tribal governments and the hundreds of thousands of citizens they serve — not a single private owner.

 The United States has a unique, constitutionally grounded trust responsibility to federally recognized tribes.
 The 8(a) Program, as it applies to tribal enterprises, is a modern expression of that sovereign-to-sovereign relationship and a vehicle for self-determination.